 - minimum allowable - 1225 kPa (12.492 kg/cm²).

-Compression value for LF model engines:
+Compression values for LF model engines:

 - standard - 1720 kPa (17.539 kg/cm²);

-- minimum allowable - 1204 kPa (12.277kg/cm2).
+- minimum allowable - 1204 kPa (12.277 kg/cm²).

-Compression value for L3 engines:
+Compression values for L3 engines:

 - standard - 1430 kPa (14.581 kg/cm²);

-- minimum allowable - 1000 kPa (10.197kg/cm2).
+- minimum permissible - 1000 kPa (10.197 kg/cm²).

-If, after the oil has been filled into the cylinder, the compression value has increased, then most likely there is wear or damage to the piston rings or cylinder walls.
+If the compression value increases after oil has been poured into the cylinder, then most likely there is wear or damage to the piston rings or cylinder walls.

-Install the spark plugs.
+Replace the spark plugs.

-Install the spark plug coils.
+Install the spark plug coils in place.